oracle/coherence-operator/docs/quickstart.md

 # Quick Start Guide

 The Quick Start guide provides a simple tutorial to help you get the operator up and running quickly.
-The Oracle Coherence Operator (the "operator") manages Coherence through Kubernetes, monitors MBean attributes through Prometheus, and server logs through Elasticsearch and Kibana.
+The Coherence Operator (the "operator") manages Coherence through Kubernetes, monitors MBean attributes through Prometheus, and server logs through Elasticsearch and Kibana.

 > **Note**: Use of Prometheus and Grafana is available only when using the
 > operator with Oracle Coherence 12.2.1.4.